Raymond D. Tarbuck: World War II

-Tarbuck expected to become the head of a naval section within GHQ, but instead found himself part of Brigadier General Stephen J. Chamberlin G-3 Section, the staff section responsible for planning and operations.
+He expected to become the head of a naval section within GHQ, but instead found himself part of Brigadier General Stephen J. Chamberlin G-3 Section, the staff section responsible for planning and operations.
 He found that more than forty naval officers were working at GHQ, but they were dispersed, working in nearly every corner of the staff.
-Tarbuck became head of a planning group known as the Red Team.
+He became head of a planning group known as the Red Team.
 This was one of three teams; there was also a White Team under a US army officer, Colonel Peyton, and a Blue Team under an Australian Army officer, Brigadier Tom White.

-His job was to prepare staff studies on upcoming potential operations.
+Tarbuck's job was to prepare staff studies on upcoming potential operations.
 While he did do naval planning, his team prepared plans that coordinated land, air and sea operations.
 A staff study might be put into effect and become an operation, or MacArthur might shelve it in favor of an alternative operation, especially if the staff study revealed that it would be too time-consuming, difficult or costly.
 The three teams would work simultaneously on three different objectives in leapfrog fashion.
 Tarbuck routinely attended staff conferences that involved naval matters.

 He led the planning for the Battle of Leyte, known as Operation King II, and predicted that the Japanese fleet would attempt to intervene, striking at the invasion force through the Surigao Strait.
 His warning that the Japanese fleet would sortie was discounted by MacArthur's chief intelligence officer, Brigadier General Charles A. Willoughby, but Tarbuck put his objection in writing.
 MacArthur would later commend him for an accurate prediction of the course of the Battle of Leyte Gulf.